DanPearce/CI_PP3_Battleships/README.md

 11. As an owner, I want to provide the user with a different experience each time they play the game.
 12. As an owner, I want the user to made aware if they have won/lost, and to allow them to quit the game.
 13. As an owner, I want the user to be able to access my social media if they had any questions.
+14. As an owner, I want to provide the user with the ability to log in, and to keep track of how many times they have won.

 ## Design